We only have 24 hours in a day to accomplish all those tedious tasks we have piling up on our to-do list.

 You have a great morning routine down, now its time to revisit how you manage your daily task and track your day.

-I’m a huge advocate of Google Calendar and Google Keep.
-Both platforms cross over all your devices making it easy to stay up to date and update your calendar from anywhere.
+I’m a big advocate of Google Calendar and Google Keep.
+Each platform crosses over all your devices making it easy to stay up to date and update your calendar from any place.